gwdhost/flowlog-sdk-laravel/README.md

 ### 5. (Optional) Add Middleware for Iteration/Trace IDs

-If you want automatic iteration key and trace ID generation per request, register the middleware based on your Laravel version:
+**Important**: The service provider automatically registers `FlowlogTerminatingMiddleware` for flushing logs at the end of requests.
+However, if you want automatic iteration key and trace ID generation, or automatic handling of the `X-Flowlog-Ignore` header, you need to manually register `FlowlogMiddleware`.

+**Note**: The `FlowlogMiddleware` handles the `X-Flowlog-Ignore` header to prevent infinite loops.
+When this header is present, logging will be skipped for that request.
+Without this middleware, you can still use the guard programmatically (see "Preventing Infinite Loops" section).

 #### Laravel 11 and 12